tc39/notes/meetings/2025-11/november-18.md

 CDA: Just be explicit about what the condition is?

-EAO: I am asking for conditional 2.7 at this meeting provided that we get an okay from Shane at some point later in this meeting that he’s okay with 2.7.
+EAO: I am asking for conditional 2.7 at this meeting provided that we get an okay from SFC at some point later in this meeting that he’s okay with 2.7.
 If he doesn’t give that okay this stays at 2 and return to the topic at a later meeting

 JRL: Okay.
 That seems fine to me.
 Any objections?